 Use stainless steel low profile wafer head screws for fixing Cedral flashings and starter profiles to support frame.
-Ensure screws sit flush with the profile surface.
+Ensure screws sit flush with

 The need for starter profile above openings or the like depends whether the interfacing plank is full or trimmed in height.
 Starter profile can only be used with full height plank.